huaminghuangtw/Evergreen-Notes/Permanent-Notes/the-narrative-fallacy.md

 ---
 title: The Narrative Fallacy
 created: 2025-10-19T06:37:33
-modified: 2025-10-19T06:37:33
+modified: 2025-10-19T17:23:33
 ---

 coined by Nassim Nicholas Taleb

 ---

-is the human tendency to create simple, causal *stories* to explain complex *events*, even when there is little evidence, leading to poor [decision-making](decision-making.md).
+is the human tendency to create simple, causal _stories_ to explain complex _events_, even when there is little evidence, leading to poor [decision-making](decision-making.md).

 ---